Three Brim Hat Ideas for Chilly Days

 Updated: Nov 28

 The famous French designer Christian Dior once quipped, "Without hats, there is no civilization."

 Even after the decline of hat-wearing since Mr. Dior's heyday, there are still many styles for the modern woman to choose from: beret, fascinator, cocktail, cloche, pillbox, and more.
 Any hat has the potential to enhance your face shape and give it an instant lift, but brim hats offer the extra benefit of shielding your complexion from sunshine, snow, and rain--plus adding a touch of mystère.

 First, some painless prep to keep your hat comfortably in-place all day.
 One simple method is to put on a jersey headband to tame hairline flyaways, then twist your hair upward into a French Twist.
-Very long and thin hair can be twisted into a halo shape around the top of your head.
-If you want your hair completely flattened to your scalp, try a cotton jersey or bamboo hat liner, or a hosiery stocking cap.
+I've been wearing these cotton headbands for years and they are very comfortable.

 Another borrowed-from-the-boys option, the fedora has been enjoying major spotlight in recent seasons.
 Make it look chic as a full-coverage hat by wearing it with a structured ponte blazer--then reign in the masculine vibe with slingbacks and a bold lip.
 If you can't find a fedora big enough for your head size, try the men's department.